 IV glutathione is becoming an increasingly important part of the intravenous nutrient therapy toolkit.
 Excellent results across a variety of conditions, including serious chronic diseases such as Parkinson’s Disease, severe toxicity, liver disease, MS, central nervous system damage, kidney disease and cardiovascular disease, have been seen.

-IV-Therapies range from $85 to $228, depending on the complexity and length of time.
+IV-Therapies range from $100-$165 (pkg prices available at a lower cost), depending on the complexity and length of time.

 Website Design by Beverly